ShwethaPari/Target-Brazil-E-Commerce-SQL-Case-Study/README.md

 * The busiest hours for placing orders were **4 PM** (6,675 orders), **11 AM** (6,578 orders), and **2 PM** (6,569 orders) — customers are most active in the afternoon.

 ### 📌 4.
 Customer Geographic Concentration
-* **São Paulo (SP)** is by far the largest customer base with 15,540 unique customers, followed by Rio de Janeiro (RJ) with 6,882 and Belo Horizonte (MG) with 2,773.
-* Customers who ordered in 2018 were overwhelmingly based in São Paulo, SP, confirming SP as the core, most consistent market.

-### 📌 5.
-Delivery Performance
-* Actual delivery times vary widely (e.g., 30–36 days for some orders).
-* The gap between actual and estimated delivery dates shows mixed reliability — some orders arrived well ahead of schedule (up to 12 days early) while others were significantly late (up to 29 days late), signaling inconsistent logistics performance.
-* **São Paulo (SP)** has the fastest average delivery time among states, at roughly 8 days 16 hours.